-If you're on a budget, an iPhone SE vs iPhone XR comparison should come in handy.
-With the $399 iPhone SE and the $499 iPhone XR, Apple now makes two of the best phones under $500.
+An iPhone SE vs iPhone XR comparison should help you pick the best iPhone for you if you’re on a budget.
+With the $399 iPhone SE and the $499 iPhone XR, Apple currently makes two of the best phones under $500.
 So which iPhone is right for you?

 Yes, the newer iPhone 12 mini and iPhone 12 are worth a look, but they start at $699 and $799, respectively.
-Plus, the iPhone XR and iPhone SE can often be found on sale for even cheaper than their list price.
-If you're looking to save some money, here’s how the iPhone SE and iPhone XR stack up.
+And while the upcoming iPhone 13 looks exciting, that's not expected until the fall.
+If you're looking to save some money now, here’s how the iPhone SE and iPhone XR stack up.

 iPhone SE vs iPhone XR: Specs